Towards Generalizable AI-Generated Image Detection via Image-Adaptive Prompt Learning

 Given the selected views, we tune the test-time adaptive tokens by minimizing entropy, while other parameters are frozen.
 The objective function mainly includes averaged entropy loss \cite{shu2022test} and pointwise entropy loss \cite{sheng2025r}.
 For the averaged entropy loss, its purpose is to improve consistency among predictions across the generated views, and it is shown in Eq. \ref{eq3} and Eq. \ref{eq4}.

 Here, $z_k$ is the logit calculated by the model of the $k$-th selected view.
-Some methods \cite{sheng2025r} adopt pointwise entropy loss to push the decision boundary away from low-entropy regions, its objective function is shown in Eq. \ref{eq5}.
+Some methods \cite{sheng2025r} adopt pointwise entropy loss to push the decision boundary away from low-entropy regions.
+Its objective function is shown in Eq. \ref{eq5}.

 where $p_k$ denotes $\sigma(z_k)$ of k-th selected view.
-Based on the results in Tab. \ref{tab:5}, we ultimately adopt the averaged entropy loss due to its superior performance across all experimental datasets.
+Based on the results in Tab. \ref{tab:8}, we ultimately adopt the averaged entropy loss due to its superior performance across all experimental datasets.
 Additionally, the above tuning process is performed for a total of $T$ steps.

 \textbf{Conditional Information Learner.} To capture subtle and varying cues in AI-generated images, we propose the Conditional Information Learner, which extracts conditional information tailored to each input.
-It selects the most texture-rich region likely to contain forgery artifacts, enabling focused and efficient feature extraction.
-This emphasizes low-level patterns often overlooked by the high-level semantic features of the pre-trained CLIP backbone.
+The conditional information is partitioned into forgery-specific and general components, which act on the input prompt to enable the model to focus on the distinct characteristics of various inputs.
+Moreover, the condition is obtained from the most texture-rich region with a high-pass filter, emphasizing low-level patterns often overlooked by the high-level semantic features of the pre-trained CLIP backbone.